ASTO329/Learning-web-dev/README.md

 # Learning-web-dev
-This repository is a overview has a foundamental elements of learning web  development HTML , CSS , JAVASCRIPT
+This repository is a overview has a fundamental elements of learning web  development HTML , CSS , JAVASCRIPT